Julius Caesar's invasions of Britain: Skirmishes

 The Romans established a camp and received ambassadors and had Commius, who had been arrested as soon as he had arrived in Britain, returned to them.
 Caesar claims he was negotiating from a position of strength and that the British leaders, blaming their attacks on him on the common people, were in only four days awed into giving hostages, some immediately, some as soon as they could be brought from inland, and disbanding their army.
 However, after his cavalry had come within sight of the beachhead but then been scattered and turned back to Gaul by storms, and with food running short, Caesar was taken by surprise by high British tides and a storm.
 His beached warships filled with water, and his transports, riding at anchor, were driven against each other.
 Some ships were wrecked, and many others were rendered unseaworthy by the loss of rigging or other vital equipment, threatening the return journey.

 Realising this and hoping to keep Caesar in Britain over the winter and thus starve him into submission, the Britons renewed the attack, ambushing one of the legions as it foraged near the Roman camp.
 The foraging party was relieved by the remainder of the Roman force and the Britons were again driven off, only to regroup after several days of storms with a larger force to attack the Roman camp.
 This attack was driven off fully, in a bloody rout, with improvised cavalry that Commius had gathered from pro-Roman Britons and a Roman scorched earth policy.

 The campaigning season was now nearly over, and the legions were in no condition to winter on the coast of Kent.
 Caesar withdrew back across the Channel with as many of the ships as could be repaired with flotsam from the wrecked ships.

 Conclusion

-Caesar once again narrowly escaped disaster.
-Taking an understrength army with few provisions to a far-off land was a poor tactical decision, which easily could have led to Caesar's defeat, yet he survived.
-While he had achieved no significant gains in Britain, he had accomplished a monumental feat simply by landing there.
-It was a fabulous propaganda victory as well, which was chronicled in Caesar's ongoing Commentarii de Bello Gallico.
+Caesar again avoided a set-back.
+Taking an understrength army with few provisions to Britain was a decision that carried a high risk from a strategic view-point, which easily could have led to Caesar's defeat, yet he survived.
+While he had achieved no significant gains in Britain, he had accomplished a notable feat simply by landing there.
+It was a propaganda victory as well, which was chronicled in Caesar's ongoing Commentarii de Bello Gallico.
 The writings in the Commentarii fed Rome a steady update of Caesar's exploits (with his own personal spin on events).
-Caesar's goal of prestige and publicity succeeded enormously: upon his return to Rome, he was hailed as a hero and given an unprecedented 20-day thanksgiving.
+Caesar's goal of prestige and publicity succeeded: upon his return to Rome, he was hailed as a hero and given an unprecedented 20-day thanksgiving.